Prerequisites

 - A bachelor’s degree is not required before starting the A-State DVM program.

 The required coursework are examples of A-State courses.
-Additional details on the courses is provided as a comparison for courses that fulfill the requirements.
+You are not required to take these exact courses at A-State to be eligible to apply to our DVM program.
+Additional details on the courses is provided to help applicants have a comparison for courses that may be used to fulfill the requirements at A-State or their home institutions.

 Transfer Course Equivalency